EUs Directive 2010/63/EU on the protection of animals used for scientific purposes

 The journal Laboratory Animals has published ESLAV/ECLAM/LAVA/EVERI recommendations for the roles, responsibilities and training of the laboratory animal veterinarian and the designated veterinarian under Directive 2010/63/EU.
 These provide professional guidance on the role and postgraduate training of laboratory animal veterinarians, who may be working as designates veterinarians under the Directive.

-A European Citizens Initiative (ECI) entitled Stop Vivisection to abrogate the Directive resulted in a public meeting, entitled Non-Animal Approaches - the Way Forward, for the stakeholders which was held in Brussels on 6-7 December 2016 (Conference Report).
+An ECI entitled Stop Vivisection to abrogate the Directive resulted in a public meeting, entitled Non-Animal Approaches - the Way Forward, for the stakeholders which was held in Brussels on 6-7 December 2016 (Conference Report).
 The Commission's response to the Initiative can be read here.

-A new ECI, Save Cruelty Free Cosmetics, was registered in 2021 and validated in January 2023 (see the Eurogroup for animals website).
+Another ECI, Save Cruelty Free Cosmetics, was registered in 2021 and validated in January 2023 (see the Eurogroup for animals website).
 It also includes petitions to commit to changes in the EU chemicals legislation and a legislative proposal plotting a roadmap to phase-out all animal testing in the EU before the end of the current legislative term.

 Links to other relevant EU websites

-This page was updated on 24 April 2023
+This page was updated on 22 June 2024

 Did you find what you were looking for?